chrisguest75/mongo_examples/06_dash/README.md

 Demonstrate how to connect `dash` to `mongo`

 TODO:

-* Script to automatically run the queries and write files.
 * Add an index with a few different dashboards.
 * Add a month select split to the heatmap.